JagritC/EDA-Most-Streamed-Songs/README.md

 ## Introduction <a name="introduction"></a>

-Prepare to embark on a journey through the melodious realms of data as we uncover the secrets behind the Most Streamed Spotify Songs up to the year 2023.
-This analysis not only unveils the inner workings of the music industry but also peeks into the future with some daring predictions.
+This repository houses an EDA of the Most Streamed Spotify Songs until 2023.
+The objective is to provide a technical overview of the dataset and the analytical processes employed.

 ## Dataset Overview <a name="dataset-overview"></a>